 News Americas, NEW YORK, NY, Fri.
 July 24, 2020: To outsiders, marijuana seems like such a mysterious industry.
 Before legalization efforts, the dried herb might have traveled thousands of miles before reaching end users; it might have been grown in another country or have been laced with who knows what other drugs.
 While these aren’t the primary reason marijuana was made illegal in the 20th century, they became a source of concern for some would-be stoners.

 These days, users can at least be certain that the cannabis products they buy from licensed dispensaries are safe — but the process the dispensaries use to obtain their weed is still not well known.
-Considering that there remains a black market for marijuana in many states, those curious about cannabis sourcing can read on to learn more about where legal dispensaries go to get weed.
+Considering that there remains a black market for marijuana in many states, those curious about cannabis sourcing can read on to learn more about where legal dispensaries go to get weed and marijuana stocks to buy.

 Some Grow Their Own